Working with ministerial offices

 Total

-Of the 422 ongoing staff, 352 transferred into the department from other APS agencies.
+Of the 521 ongoing staff, 426 transferred to us from other APS agencies.

 The table below shows a breakdown of employees working from home per fortnight.